-Applicants from home school or graduates of non-accredited high schools may be considered for admission upon submission of a portfolio of the student’s academic work and official SAT/ACT scores.
-Students who have completed each of the 17-unit RHSC areas as documented in the portfolio (or as documented by the SAT II Subject Tests) and have achieved the minimum SAT scores described in “Course Placement.”
+Applicants from home school or graduates of non-accredited high schools may be considered for admission to GGC upon submission of a portfolio of the student’s academic work and official SAT/ACT scores.
+Students who have completed each of the 17-unit RHSC areas as documented in the portfolio (or as documented by the SAT II Subject Tests) and have achieved the minimum SAT scores described in 220.127.116.11.1 Student Placement Test Scores Relative to Course Placement.
 All applicants in this category must be reviewed by the Admissions Committee and an interview with the candidate may be required.

 Required High School Curriculum Requirements (RHSC) – Home School and Non-Accredited High School Applicants

 All home school and non-accredited high school applicants must demonstrate equivalent RHSC competence as required by Board of Regents policy.
-Home School applicants who receive credit from accredited institutions and curriculum providers can demonstrate compliance by submitting official transcripts from these providers.
-These transcripts will evaluated for RHSC competence based on the general RHSC requirements detailed in 18.104.22.168 Freshman Requirements.
+Home school applicants who receive credit from accredited institutions and curriculum providers can demonstrate compliance by submitting official transcripts from these providers.
+These transcripts will be evaluated for RHSC competence based on the general RHSC requirements detailed in 18.104.22.168 Freshman Requirements.

-Home School applicants who have credits from non-accredited institutions and curriculum providers, as well as applicants from non-accredited High Schools, will submit a Home School/Non-Accredited High School College Preparatory Credit Evaluation Form (or a transcript in similar form) and one of the following:
+Home school applicants who have credits from non-accredited institutions and curriculum providers, as well as applicants from non-accredited high schools, will submit a Home School/Non-Accredited High School College Preparatory Credit Evaluation Form (or a transcript in similar form) and one of the following:

 - SAT II or CLEP scores in Biology, Chemistry or Physics, American History and World History, and a foreign language.
 Applicants should contact the Admissions Office for the minimum score criteria